solsword/research_notes/readings/colonialism.md

 ## Examples of Pro-Colonialist Pieces

-* Example of the pervasiveness of colonial mythology: what is this paper trying to argue, and why is it wrong?
-[Colonialism Myths and Realities](https://notesonliberty.com/2012/03/11/colonialism-myths-and-realities/)

 * Another example of false equivalencies in action: [The Truth About Western "Colonialism"](https://www.hoover.org/research/truth-about-western-colonialism)

 # Games